Last Updated on

 If you prepare your own spice mixes, like Garam Masala or Chaat Masala, it is best to make small quantities so the flavours remain fresh and strong.

-Asafoetida is used in its powdered form, and is mixed with rice and wheat flour, turmeric, and gum arabic.
+Asafoetida is usually used in its powdered form, mixed with rice and/or wheat flour, turmeric, and gum arabic.

 Only a small amount is required at a time.
 It is considered a good alternative to using garlic and onions in a dish as the powder replicates those flavours.
 It adds an super savoury, umami flavour to any dish.

-It is a popular spice in Gujarat where in many cases, dietary restrictions rule out the use of onions and garlic.
-It is also hugely popular in South Indian cuisine.
+It is a popular spice in Gujarat where in many cases, dietary restrictions rule out the use of onions and garlic, and is very popular in South Indian cuisine.

 Black pepper kali mirch